collective/collective.webrichtlijnen/README.txt

 Webrichtlijnen compliant HTML/CSS code that is marked as invalid
 ----------------------------------------------------------------
-The following point are marked as invalid by the quick scan.
+The following points are marked as invalid by the quick scan.
 When a manual check is done these points are invalid.

 * Invalid (R-pd.1.1): The use of a width attribute is only allowed with images, the quick scan finds a width attribute.
 This is not correct no width attribute is used.